Dorisqi/foodie-connector/backend/api-doc.md

 {
     "message": "Validation failed.",
     "data": {
-        "email": [
+        "friend_id": [
-            "The email field is required."
+            "The friend id field is required when email is not present."
         ]
     }
 }